 A tattoo before surgery can raise concerns and confusion.
 Healing may be delayed if done a month before surgery, increasing the risk of infection.
 Tattoos near the surgical site can affect the accuracy of the procedure, especially with breast surgeries and cancer detection.
 Careful consideration is essential before getting inked before surgery.

-You should avoid getting tattoos (including eyebrow microblading) within two weeks of the surgery to reduce the risk of preoperative infection.
+To reduce the risk of preoperative infection, you should avoid getting tattoos (including eyebrow microblading) within two weeks of the surgery.

 In this blog post, we will discuss the possibility of tattoos before surgery, the potential risks of getting a tattoo before surgery, the advantages to get a tattoo before surgery, and the precautions to take before.